unkleho/d3-render/README.md

 render('#root', data);
 ```

-D3 uses this data to append two elements to `#root`, with the following result:
+`render` uses this data to append two elements to `#root`, with the following result:

 ```html
 <svg id="root">